It’s Winter. We had a late start, but then it came with a vengeance. The temps had been bordering on unbearable (for us

 Today I’m making pasta with lentils, caramelized onions and kale.
-This recipe is originally from one of my Gourmet magazines.
+This recipe is inspired by one of my Gourmet magazines.
 Sadly, Gourmet is no longer with us.
 Such a brilliant cooking magazine.
 But the recipes were fabulous.
 As is this one.
 All sorts of goodness in one dish.
 Protein is found in both the lentils and kale.
 So is fibre.
 The onions have a velvety yumminess.
 And the fabulous toss of parmesan on top, well, that’s for a touch of protein, but mostly for fun and flavour.
 And of course, even though it isn’t in the original recipe, I add hot pepper flakes.
 Just really needed here to add some depth to the final impact.

 A few steps are needed to bring this dish together.
 Using Lacinato Kale is the best choice- it doesn’t require the cooking time of other kale varieties, and adds almost a smokey flavour (if you get what I mean) You can totally make this with gluten free pasta.
 And you can start this dish in advance- even caramelizing the onions in the morning or the night before and storing them in the fridge till needed.
 My other change is this: I cook my lentils in chicken stock.
 It just adds another layer of flavour.
 If you truly want this to be a vegetarian meal, or if your cooking style is completely meatless, then you can replace this with vegetable stock.
 Or even good ole water!
 Which leaves this as as totally wonderful dish to serve any day of the week, let alone Monday!
 Stay warm 🙂

 - 1/2 cup green or brown lentils (Turkish or French)